tayi-or/notes/_posts/2022-04-30-haxe-speed-comparison.md

 ---
 Haxe for those who don't know is a programming language that doesn't commonly run as itself.
 It usually gets transpiled to other languages such as C++, JavaScript or C#.

-Of course, different targets will have different speeds.
+Of course, different targets will have different speeds, so I wanted to test that, so [I ported davepl's prime sieve to Haxe](https://github.com/TayIorRobinson/HaxePrimeSieve).
 Here's the results from my MacBook Pro M1.

 | Target | Runs |
 |-|-|